Bounds on Characteristic Polynomials: Discussions and Problems

 \section{Discussions and Problems}

 Let $\mathcal{A}$ be an $n$-dimensional arrangement of $m$ hyperplanes and rank $r$.
-If all hyperplanes of $\mathcal{A}$ are restricted onto the $r$-dimensional subspace spanned by their normal vectors, we shall obtain an $r$-dimensional arrangement of $m$ hyperplanes and rank $r$, whose characteristic polynomial has the same coefficient sequence as $\chi(\mathcal{A};t)$.
+If all hyperplanes of $\mathcal{A}$ are restricted to the $r$-dimensional subspace spanned by their normal vectors, we will obtain an $r$-dimensional arrangement of $m$ hyperplanes and rank $r$, whose characteristic polynomial has the same coefficient sequence as $\chi(\mathcal{A};t)$.
 Under this restriction, the characteristic polynomial becomes $t$-free, i.e, containing no $t$ as a factor.
-Next we always assume the characteristic polynomial of $\mathcal{A}$ is
+So we can assume, throughout this section, the hyperplane arrangement $\mathcal{A}$ is essential, i.e., the characteristic polynomial of $\mathcal{A}$ is

 Recall the no broken circuit Theorem \ref{theorem-BC} that $a_k$ counts the number of $\chi$-independent $k$-subsets of $\mathcal{A}$.
 It is then obvious that $a_k\le {m\choose k}$.
 On the other hand, $a_r\ne 0$ implies that there exists at least one $\chi$-independent $r$-subset $\mathcal{B}$ of $\mathcal{A}$.
 Note the fact from the definition that any subset of a $\chi$-independent set is still $\chi$-independent.
 Then all subsets of $\mathcal{B}$ are $\chi$-independent, which implies $a_k\ge {r\choose k}$ by the no broken circuit Theorem \ref{theorem-BC}.
 In this sense, the inequality ${r\choose k}\le a_k\le {m\choose k}$ of Corollary \ref{corollary-3} can be easily obtained from the no broken circuit theorem.
-Since theorem \ref{theorem-main} can be regarded as a generalization of Corollary \ref{corollary-3}, a natural problem is as follows, \begin{itemize} \item Can (\ref{formula-main}) be interpreted by the no broken circuit theorem? \end{itemize} Define an operation $\D$ of the characteristic polynomial $\chi(\mathcal{A};t)$ to be
+Note that from the form of formula (\ref{formula-main}), Theorem \ref{theorem-main} can be viewed as a generalization of Corollary \ref{corollary-3}.
+It leads us to the following problem, whether the formula (\ref{formula-main}) can be directly obtained from the no broken circuit theorem or not.
+To this purpose, we introduce an operation $\D$ of the characteristic polynomial $\chi(\mathcal{A};t)$,